Sashemishi/CPSC411A_FinanceManagerFinal/README.md

 A comprehensive expense and income tracking app that helps users manage their finances with categorization, budgeting, and spending analytics.

+Warning: You have to create a category before adding a transaction.

 ## Features
 - Create an Account and Login
 - View Balance, Total Income, and Total Expenses